 Like the Alamo and Willie Nelson, Dublin Dr Pepper is revered among Texans.
-For over a century, a tiny bottling plant in Dublin, Texas, known as Dublin Bottling Works, pumped out the beloved and addictive fizzy drink.
+For over a century, a tiny bottling plant in Dublin, Texas, known as Dublin Bottling Works, pumped out the beloved and addictive soft drink.
 But after a dispute with the Dr Pepper Snapple Company, Dublin Bottling Works was forced to halt production on the beverage.
 What followed was a million hearts breaking across the Lone Star State (and an onslaught of angry Facebook comments directed at the Dr Pepper corporation).
-A plate of Texas barbecue or a Whataburger burger just wouldn’t be the same without a Dublin Dr Pepper to wash it all down.
+A plate of Texas barbecue or a Whataburger burger wouldn't be the same without a Dublin Dr Pepper to wash it all down.

 But just what makes Dublin Dr Pepper so special?
 And what was behind its demise?